apache/lucene-solr/solr/README.txt

    command path.
 To test this, issue a "ant -version" command from your shell and verify that Ant is available.

 3. Download the Apache Solr distribution, linked from the above web site.
-Expand the distribution to a folder of your choice, e.g. c:\solr.
+   Unzip the distribution to a folder of your choice, e.g. c:\solr or ~/solr Install Apache Ivy binary distribution (2.2.0) from http://ant.apache.org/ivy/ You will need to place ivy-2.2.0.jar file in ~/.ant/lib.

    Alternately, you can obtain a copy of the latest Apache Solr source code directly from the Subversion repository: